 Saving for Retirement—How’s That Working Out for You?

 For some the answer is, very well, thank you.
 For others, there may be plenty of room for improvement.
-There is no better time than National Save for Retirement Week (October 16 - 21) to start saving in earnest, to keep on growing your nest egg or to make some positive adjustments to your existing retirement savings game plan.
+There is no better time than National Retirement Security Week (October 21 - 27) to start saving in earnest, to keep on growing your nest egg or to make some positive adjustments to your existing retirement savings game plan.

-Here are 5 solid tips to make retirement saving work out for you.
+Here are four solid tips to make retirement saving work out for you.

 1. Start saving specifically for retirement.
 This tip is especially directed at young workers.
 Any amount you save at a young age can pay huge dividends down the road through the power of compound interest.
 A 22-year-old who saves $200 a month—just about $50 a week—at a 6 percent annual rate of return will have more than $76,000 saved towards retirement at age 40.
 That puts you well ahead of the $54,054 that is the average level of savings for those aged 35 - 44, according to Vanguard’s How America Saves